How Criminal Lawyers Support Clients Beyond the Courtroom

 Heavier items should be placed at the bottom of boxes, with lighter belongings stacked on top.
 Fill any empty spaces with towels, paper, or foam peanuts to prevent shifting during the drive.

 Delicate items such as glassware, electronics, and porcelain should be wrapped individually and cushioned properly.
-Clearly mark these boxes as “fragile” and alert the movers to their contents.
+Clearly mark these boxes as “fragile” and alert the movers NYC to SF to their contents.

 Avoid overfilling boxes to the point where they bulge or become too heavy to lift safely.
 A general rule is to keep the weight under 50 pounds per box to prevent injuries or damage.